jjho10/DL2020_jaeho/README.md

 ## listchk.ipynb
 listchk.ipynb is a jupyter notebook file, which lists the data (.csv files) and pairs the data of the same session.
 The data without corresponding pair were removed.

 ## Dl_preliminary.ipnyb
 Dl_preliminary.ipnyb is a jupyter notebook file, which calculates PCA of the data.
-This is to reduce the number of features, since they are too big(39).
+This is to reduce the number of features, since they are too big(58).

+## Future plans
+Have to decide which methods to use and how many PCA to keep.
+Since the data is a timeseries, RNN is being considered.
+Refering to other related to studies, CNN could also be used.